Kishan31082003/RJPOLICE_HACK_032_Techgeeks_6/README.md

 ### Live Location Access
 - Shares real-time geo-location with distance and time for swift response.

+### Camera Tampering
+- Generates error into major two domains of camera tampering
+- 1. CAMERA OCULSION: Generates Alerts when camera view is hindered by an opaque object-substance.
+  2. CAMERA MOTION: Generate alerts when the direction of the camera is change.

 ### Highlighted Timestamp Alerts
 - Anomaly frames are highlighted with timestamps for easy evidence access.